-Prop 8 narrowly defines what insurance companies are required to reimburse dialysis clinics for patient care.
+Proposition 8 (The so-called “Fair Pricing for Dialysis Act”) narrowly defines what insurance companies are required to reimburse dialysis clinics for patient care.
 In fact, Prop 8 excludes critical staff and services necessary to provide high-quality care, as well as services required by federal regulators, including:

 With this limited definition of allowable costs, under Prop.
 8 clinics could only recover 69% of their operating costs—thus forcing closures or major cutbacks.

-Prop 8 is funded by United Healthcare Workers West (UHW) union as part of an attempt to pressure dialysis clinics to unionize workers.
+Prop 8 is funded by United Healthcare Workers West (UHW) union through a front group called “Kidney Patients Deserve Better,” as part of an attempt to pressure dialysis clinics to unionize workers.
 While unions have the right to try to organize workers, it’s not right to abuse the initiative system and use vulnerable patients as political pawns.